Sri Seeta Rama Jananam

 Sri Seeta Rama Jananam is a 1944 Indian Telugu-language Hindu mythological film, produced and directed by Ghantasala Balaramayya under the Pratibha Productions banner.
-The film stars Akkineni Nageswara Rao, Tripurasundari, Vemuri Gaggayya, Rushyendramani.
+The film stars Akkineni Nageswara Rao, Tripurasundari, Vemuri Gaggayya, and Rushyendramani.
 Music was jointly composed by Prabhala Satyanarayana and Ogirala Ramachandra Rao.
-The film marks the debut of Akkineni Nageswara Rao as a lead actor.
-It is also the debut of Ghantasala as a chorus singer and in a character role.
+The film marks the debut of Akkineni Nageswara Rao as a lead actor, and of Ghantasala as a chorus singer and in a character role.
 The film was a commercial failure.

 Plot

-The film begins with Ravana trouncing the universe which establishes him as an autocratic.
-Once on his journey, he febrile to the beauty of Rambha and molests her.
+The film begins with Ravana trouncing the universe which establishes him as an autocrat.
+Once on his journey, he lusts after Rambha after witnessing her beauty and molests her.
 Being cognizant of it, Nalakuvara curses him to burn into ash when he aspires to possess any woman against her wish.
 However, his ferocities peek at the summit, when all the creators bow before Vishnu one that gives assurance of salvation to eliminate the monster.
 Meanwhile, Lakshmi takes birth as Vedavati.
 At one juncture, Ravana lusts for her when she immediately sacrifices with a curse to be reborn as a cause for the destruction of his dynasty.
 Following, she takes birth in Lanka which appalls Mandodari.
 So, she discards the baby in a box and buries it on either side of the sea.
 Eventually, Dasaratha the king of Ayodhya is perturbed as childless, so, he conducts Putrakameshti Yaaga with his 3 wives and they are blessed with 4 sons who are the reincarnations of Vishnu, Adhi Sesha, Shankha, & Chakra as Rama, Lakshmana, Bharata, & Shatrughna respectively.
 Parallelly, Janaka the king of Mithila while tilling the ground finds the box enclosing the baby whom he rears as Seeta.
 Time passes, and Vishvamitra arrives and seeks to send Rama & Lakshmana for the protection of his Yaga.
 Soon, he endorses them with powerful armaments which destroy Tataki & Marichasubhahulu and accomplishes the Yaga.
 Just as Janaka is announced Swayamvaram of Seeta when Viswamitra proceeds to Mithila with Rama & Lakshmana.
 Amid, Rama transforms a stone form of Ahalya into normal.
 Here, the challenge is to affix the world-renowned bow of Shiva.
 Nevertheless, Ravana too arrives without an invitation but fails and is affronted.
 All at once, Rama lefts the bow and breaks it.
 Knowing it, enraged Parasurama lands and confronts Rama.
 Later, he realizes he is his reincarnation and backs up.
 Finally, the movie ends on a happy note with the phenomenal wedding of Seeta & Rama.